convince-project/AS2FM/docs/source/tutorials.rst

 For this tutorial we use the model defined here: `tutorial_fetch_and_carry <https://github.com/convince-project/AS2FM/tree/main/test/jani_generator/_test_data/tutorial_fetch_and_carry>`_.
 What is implemented there is a classical fetch and carry task.
 A robot should drive to the pantry where food is stored, pick up snacks, drive to the table and place the snacks there.
 The robot should be done with this task after at most 100 seconds.

-The model consists of a `main.xml` file, referencing to the BT `bt_tree.xml` running in the system and the SCXML files modeling the BT plugins for navigating `bt_navigate_action.scxml`, picking `bt_pick_action.scxml`, and placing `bt_place_action.scxml`, as well as the world model `world.scxml`.
+The model consists of a `main.xml` file, referencing the BT `bt_tree.xml` running in the system and the SCXML files modeling the BT plugins for navigating `bt_navigate_action.scxml`, picking `bt_pick_action.scxml`, and placing `bt_place_action.scxml`, as well as the world model `world.scxml`.
 Finally, there is the property to check later with SMC Storm in JANI format in `properties.jani`.

 All of those components are summarized and collected in the `main.xml` file.

 * First, some parameters configuring generic properties of the system are defined.
 In this example we bound the maximum execution time to 100 seconds, and configure unbounded arrays to contain at most 10 elements.

     .. code-block:: xml